 These days a grand master can only occasionally beat a chess engine like Komodo or Stockfish running on an ordinary laptop.
 But the gap between AI and human chess players has been likened to the difference between Magnus Carlson, the reigning world champion, and a good club player.

-In the more complex game of Go, the significance of moves played by Google’s self learning AI AlphaGo Zero, remain opaque to analysts until the game has played out.
-But chess is only one, simply defined measure.
-Computers don’t yet make good jokes, perhaps because jokes stop being funny when they have to be analysed, let alone programmed.
-That said, an artificial comedian might not be far off.
+In the more complex game of Go, the significance of some moves played by the self self taught AI AlphaGo Zero, remain opaque to analysts until the game has played out.

 “I do not see why [the computer] should not enter any one of the fields normally covered by the human intellect, and eventually compete on equal terms.
 I do not think you can even draw the line about sonnets, though the comparison is perhaps a little bit unfair because a sonnet written by a machine will be better appreciated by another machine.”Alan Turing – London Times 1949

 AI is here to stay.
 Google has invested heavily in the technology and sits on unimaginable amounts of data (estimated to be 10-15 Exabytes).
 It’s “Assistant“, included with Android phones, tablets and laptops, connects to cloud based AI for “federated learning” and is surely already better at predicting online behaviour than humans are.
 Computerised diagnostic health systems already out perform skilled clinicians in evaluating retinal scans (diabetic retinopathy) and mammograms.

 Such technology looks set to revolutionise everything, including web development.